Retrofit Talk and Q & A with Local Architect Sarah Kemp and Panel as part of Eco Open Houses - Tues 25th Jan - The Shoreham Centre - 6pm - 8pm

 Please see the Eco Open Houses online brochure for further information on the planned 2020 event.

-We hope to organise a seed and plant swap in Spring 2022, if we have the resources and support.
-Watch this space for further details and please do get in touch if you would like to help us with the planning and running of the event!
+Please do get in touch if you would like to help us with the planning and running of the event!

 This is on the 3rd Saturday of September to tie in with the Marine Conservation Society's annual survey.